ivy-llc/ivy/docs/partial_source/contributing/11_type_hints.rst

 wrapper code if no :code:`out` argument is detected in the backend signature, which is why we should only add it if the wrapped backend function itself supports the :code:`out` argument, which will result in the most efficient inplace update.
+This is all explained in more detail in the :ref:`Inplace Updates` section.

 dtype and device arguments
 --------------------------

-The :code:`dtype` and :code:`device` arguments should both always be provided as keyword-only arguments, with default value of :code:`None`.
+In the Ivy API at :code:`ivy/functional/ivy/category_name.py`, the :code:`dtype` and :code:`device` arguments should both always be provided as keyword-only arguments, with default value of :code:`None`.
-In contrast, these arguments should both be added as required arguments in the backend implementation.
+In contrast, these arguments should both be added as required arguments in the backend implementation at :code:`ivy/functional/backends/backend_name/category_name.py`.
 This is futher explained in the :ref:`Data Types` and :ref:`Devices` sections respectively.
-In a nutshell, by the time the backend implementation is enterred, the correct :code:`dtype` and :code:`device` to use have both already been correctly inferred.
+In a nutshell, by the time the backend implementation is enterred, the correct :code:`dtype` and :code:`device` to use have both already been correctly handled by code which is wrapped around the backend implementation.

 Integer Sequences
 -----------------